TheHeroBrine422/parkingLotAppIgnite/backend/README.md

 # Todo list (roughly prioritized)

 1. TEST EVERYTHING.
 SOMETHINGS HAVE BEEN TESTED BUT I HAVENT KEPT TRACK AND IDK WHAT ACTUALLY WORKS.
-2. google stuff (likely need Mr. Russel so we have access)
+2. google stuff (waiting on district for access)
 3. convert all responses to json
-4. session expiration
-5. multiple session tokens
-7. make testing software
+4. make testing software
-8. add extra checks for db errors.
+5. add extra checks for db errors.
-9. maybe remove console.logs - probably need some kind of logging.
-10. deleteAccount - delete reports.
-11. fullcontrol account creation with access 2+ route. for dev testing purposes.
+6. New account creation route with full variable control for access 2+. for dev testing purposes.
-12. auto reclaim at night for owner spots.
+7. auto reclaim at night for owner spots.

+### Other Potenial Ideas:

+1. deleteAccount - delete reports. (unsure if this is a good idea due to the fact that the reports may still be valid even though the user no longer exists.)
+2. create editReport route - probably need some kind of history for the routes.
+3. maybe remove console.logs - probably need replace with some kind of proper logging.
+Probably need to find a library for that.
+4. better session tokens.
+Allow users to have multiple tokens for different devices and make tokens expire.

 # Possible Parameters
 | Parameter | Information | regex |